A fire restriction remains in effect for the Edson Forest Area.

 EWF093 and EWF094 are both located 12 km north of Cynthia and 73 km south east of Edson on the east side of highway 753.
 The fires are 2.5 km from each other.
 EWF094 remains UNDER CONTROL and is 1.5 ha in size.
 EWF093 is also UNDER CONTROL and is 43 ha in size.
 There are 10 firefighters and one helicopter assigned to this wildfire.
 The cause of these wildfires was determined to be lightning.

 EWF075 was detected on June 22 and is UNDER CONTROL.
 The wildfire is located 9 km west of Evansburg, north of highway 16 and west of highway 22.
 The wildfire is 175 hectares in size.
 No new growth has been reported since the evening of June 22.
-Firefighters from across the province are searching for and extinguishing hotspots.
 They will remain vigilant until the wildfire is fully extinguished.
-The cause of the wildfires are currently under investigation.
+The cause of the wildfire is currently under investigation.

 To view the wildfires on a map, download the new AB Wildfire Status App.